 As a result of the defeat, the Roman army was for some time reduced to 25 legions, and the numbers XVII, XVIII and XIX were never used later.
 Tiberius was immediately sent to the Rhine, and all available troops from other provinces were to strengthen his forces.
 Soon in the provinces of Lower and Upper Germania along the west bank of the river, there were eight legions and at least the same number of auxiliary troops.
 Such preparations were mainly due to fear of the great German invasion.
 However, the attack did not occur.

-When Tiberius regrouped, he began sending expeditions punished for Ren.
+When Tiberius regrouped, he began sending expeditions to punish beyond the Rhine.
 His work on the Rhine was continued by Germanicus, who in 13 CE became the commander in chief of the Rhine legions.